ldrozdz93/dyno/README.md

 drawOnCout(shared1);
 // drawOnCout(Square{}); // will not compile with an rvalue
 ```
-It's important to mention, that a visitor cannot be used to visit an rvalue.
+It's important to mention, that a `visited` cannot be used to visit an rvalue.
 It's completely reasonable.
-In the above example, in `drawOnCout(Square{})` a visitor would try to use an object, which was allready destructed on the calling stack.
+In the above example, in `drawOnCout(Square{})` a visitor
+would try to use an object, which was allready destructed on the calling stack.
 This cannot be allowed.

 ## Reasonable construction
 On object creation only necessary constructors are invoked.
 The behavior can by deduced from common sense, ex.: